Wal33D/HighRiseMobileAPI/README.md

 // Get account info
 api.getAccountInfo().then(details => console.log(details));
 ```
-This will log your Highrise account information to the console, including your email address, account type, and available inventory slots.
+This will log your Highrise account information to the console, including your Highrise username, the link to your Immutable X account, your available balances for different currencies such as gold and cash, your privilege level, and your trust score.

 ![Menu Demo 1](menuDemo1.png)

 ### Example 2: Get Items